Sign code amendment

 Recent plans say signs could help make downtown more lively.
 They also suggest ways to improve the main entertainment areas.

-We are now looking at the current rules for signs to see where we can make changes to:
+Staff looked at the current rules for signs to see where we could make changes to:

 • Increase vibrancy